 3. Imprecise Alignment

 Precise installation is important to the proper functioning of your whole drainage system.
 And that means your installers should take the time to measure everything and line up each gutter feature properly.
-When the parts are not correctly aligned, gutters may sag or you may end up with waterfalls along your roof line instead of through your downspouts.
+When the parts of your gutter system are not correctly aligned, gutters may sag or you may end up with waterfalls along your roof line instead of through your downspouts.

 4. Lack of Support